 Gender-based violence

-It is estimated that around one third of women worldwide have been, or will be, victims of physical or sexual violence in their lifetime.
-Women and girls in crises, wars and conflicts are particularly affected.
+Around one third of women worldwide are estimated to have experienced physical or sexual violence in intimate relationships in their lifetime.
+Women and girls are particularly affected in crises, wars and conflicts.
 Men and boys are also victims.
-Child marriage, too, is considered gender-based violence.
+Violence is increasingly digitalised.

 Gender-based violence includes:

-• Domestic violence: physical, sexual, and psychological violence or threat of violence
+• Domestic violence: physical, sexual, psychological or economic violence or the threat of violence.

-• Sexual violence: sexual exploitation, abuse and harassment
+• Sexual violence: sexual exploitation, abuse and sexual harassment.

 Preventing genital mutilation